Take Action: Tips for Leveraging the 2019 State-by-State Report Card and State Reports

-How to Use the Report Card with Local Leaders and Funders
+How to Use the Report Card and State Reports with Local Leaders and Funders

-Beyond providing context, it is worth noting that many of the recommendations in “A Call to Action” (starting on page 16) are not limited to policymakers.
+Beyond providing context, it is worth noting that many of the recommendations in the Report Card section, “A Call to Action” (starting on page 16), and those at the end of the individual state reports are not limited to policymakers.
 Health systems leaders, practices pursuing value, and funders can lend their support to advocacy efforts.
-There are also many opportunities to go above and beyond by adapting certain recommendations in the “State Policy” (page 26) and “Purchasers, Health Plans, and Accountable Care Organizations (ACOs)” (page 31) sections.
+There are also many opportunities to go above and beyond by adapting certain recommendations in the “State Policy” section of the Report Card (page 26) and “Purchasers, Health Plans, and Accountable Care Organizations (ACOs)” (page 31) sections.
 For instance, hospital administrators can review the National Consensus Project (NCP) Clinical Practice Guidelines for Quality Palliative Care and create an organization-wide initiative to bring services into greater alignment with these.
 Foundations can establish grant programs to support targeted clinical training, helping to advance shared-decisionmaking and quality of life.
 The benefit of leaders taking independent and early action is that their efforts can help position the state for future success if any policy changes occur; and in the meantime, they are improving care for people who need it the most.

 Goal: Educate all clinical staff in communication, pain and symptom management, caregiver support, and when to refer to specialty palliative care

-- Review Report Card recommendations on clinician skill-building.
+- Review Report Card and individual state report recommendations on clinician skill-building.

 - Identify appropriate organization-wide training opportunities like CAPC Membership.